SnippexAI/snippex-free-samples/Mike_Mooney/Influence,_New_and_Expanded_by_Robert_B_Cialdini_and_Mike_Mooney.md

 ## 05 | Understanding the Power and Influence of Authority

-Buckle up folks, I'm about to take you on a journey through the mesmerizing world of authority and its profound influence on our actions.
+I'm about to take you on a journey through the mesmerizing world of authority and its profound influence on our actions.
 A journey that might just change the way you view the world, and how you interact with it.

 Let's start with a fascinating study done by the British government's Behavioural Insights Team (BIT).
 They tried to get bankers to donate a whole day's salary to charity, using different techniques, including a celebrity endorsement, a reciprocity-based appeal and an appeal from the CEO.
 The result? **The CEO's appeal was the most successful**, garnering a whopping 12% compliance rate.
 Now, this might not sound like much, but when you consider the fact that this was a *whole day's salary* we're talking about, it's pretty significant.